mikebell/mikebell.io/src/pages/articles/2016-01-06-release-rollback-with-robo.md

 tags:
   - "Robo"
+path: "release-and-rollback-with-robo"
+date: "2016-01-06"
+description: "I've been looking for a release management tool for a while now.
+There are quite a lot of tools to do this but I just couldn't get my head into writing XML for most of them."
+layout: post
 ---
 I've been looking for a release management tool for a while now.
 There are quite a lot of tools to do this but I just couldn't get my head into writing XML for most of them.